RobertoPrevato/jekyll-now/_posts/2017-10-13-Running-Docker-applications-in-Azure.md

 title: Running Docker applications in Azure Application Service Plan
 ---

-This post explains how to deploy web applications in [Azure Application Service Plans](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview), using [Docker](https://www.docker.com) containers and custom images from Docker Hub.
-My previous two posts described:
+This post describes how to deploy web applications in [Azure Application Service Plans](https://docs.microsoft.com/en-us/azure/app-service/azure-web-sites-web-hosting-plans-in-depth-overview), using [Docker](https://www.docker.com) containers and custom images from Docker Hub, covering the following topics:
-* how to provision services in [Azure using ARM templates and Azure CLI 2.0](https://robertoprevato.github.io/How-to-provision-Azure-resources-using-Azure-CLI-and-ARM-templates/)
-* how to create custom [Docker images to host Python applications](https://robertoprevato.github.io/How-to-run-PyPy-powered-web-apps-in-Docker/)

-I will continue the topic, explaining:
 * how to push a custom Docker image to a public registry in [Docker Hub](https://hub.docker.com)
 * how to prepare an ARM template to deploy a Docker powered web application in Azure Application Service Plan
 * how to configure Docker containers so they can be accessed through SSH, optionally by application settings

-I decided to write this blog post because I couldn't find examples of ARM templates with images pulled from Docker Hub.
-Even though the only page I [found in MSDN](https://docs.microsoft.com/en-us/azure/app-service/containers/tutorial-custom-docker-image) is useful, as it describes many interesting things, it lacks description of ARM templates configuration and it links to a GitHub repository that doesn't exist.
+ It is the continuation of my previous two posts:
+* how to provision services in [Azure using ARM templates and Azure CLI 2.0](https://robertoprevato.github.io/How-to-provision-Azure-resources-using-Azure-CLI-and-ARM-templates/)
+* how to create custom [Docker images to host Python applications](https://robertoprevato.github.io/How-to-run-PyPy-powered-web-apps-in-Docker/)

 ---

-Like I did for my previous post, I published final code in GitHub, here: [https://github.com/RobertoPrevato/AzureDocker](https://github.com/RobertoPrevato/AzureDocker).
+Like I did for my previous post, I published the final code in GitHub, here: [https://github.com/RobertoPrevato/AzureDocker](https://github.com/RobertoPrevato/AzureDocker).
 For this tutorial, I prepared images and code for three kinds of applications:
 * [Go 1.9.1](https://golang.org) app using [net/http module](https://golang.org/pkg/net/http/)
 * [CPython 3.6.2](https://www.python.org) app using [asyncio](https://docs.python.org/3/library/asyncio.html), [uvloop](https://magic.io/blog/uvloop-blazing-fast-python-networking/) (libuv) and [httptools](https://github.com/MagicStack/httptools)
 * [PyPy 3](http://pypy.org) app using [Gunicorn](http://gunicorn.org), [Gevent](http://sdiehl.github.io/gevent-tutorial/#greenlets), [Flask](http://flask.pocoo.org)

 Any of these images can be deployed to Azure, following instructions below.

 ## Publishing an image to Docker Hub
-Practicing with the things described here requires a Docker account.
-Creating a Docker account is free and enables creating unlimited public repositories and a single private one, in [Docker Hub](https://hub.docker.com).
+Assuming that you already have prepared a Dockerfile, or cloned one of my two repositories ([1](https://github.com/RobertoPrevato/PyDocker), [2](https://github.com/RobertoPrevato/AzureDocker)), let's start by building an image from a `Dockerfile`.
+If the image is built with a name that starts with: **docker_account_name/**, later it can be pushed directly to [Docker Hub](https://hub.docker.com); otherwise an extra step with command `docker tag` is required.

 ![Docker Hub](https://robertoprevato.github.io/images/posts/azuredocker/docker-hub-account.png)

-Assuming that you already have prepared a Dockerfile, or cloned one of my two repositories ([1](https://github.com/RobertoPrevato/PyDocker), [2](https://github.com/RobertoPrevato/AzureDocker)), let's start by building an image from a `Dockerfile`.
-If the image is built with a name that starts with: **docker_account_name/**, later it can be pushed directly to Docker Hub; otherwise command `docker tag` is required.

 In this example, I use tag procedure.
 ```bash